 Denotation:

-The punctuation mark period is denoted by a full stop or a small dot (.) in English language.
+The punctuation mark period is denoted by a full stop or a small dot (.) in the English language.

 Period: